-- Severe fatigue: Fatigue and weakness that can make it difficult, if not impossible, to carry out everyday tasks.
+- Severe fatigue – weakness and fatigue that can make it difficult, if not impossible, to carry out everyday tasks.

 Anemia can be corrected through dietary changes, iron infusions or injections, and/or oral supplements.

-An iron infusion is a minimally invasive medical treatment in which a patient receives a blend of saline, iron, and other vitamins intravenously.
+It is a minimally invasive IV medical treatment in which a patient receives a blend of saline, iron, and other vitamins intravenously.

 - Since iron IVs are delivered directly into the bloodstream, the ingredients are immediately available for use by your body.